 Snow storm likely to follow record warm weekend in New York

-Temperatures in the Big Apple on Saturday hit the high 50s, and even low 60s in some spots, reaching an all-time high for the day, according to AccuWeather.
-The latest record, set just last year in Central Park, was 61 degrees.
+Temperatures in the Big Apple on Saturday hit the high 50s, and even low 60s in some spots, tying the all-time high for the day, according to AccuWeather.
+The previous record, set just last year in Central Park, was 61 degrees.

 Forecasters noted that many cities along the East Coast corridor were expected to record toasty temps over the weekend, but they’re also in store for a little bit of weather whiplash.